pomelo925/arucoros-realsense/README.md

-# Multiple Intel® RealSense™ Environments
+# Intel® RealSense™ Multifaceted Toolkit

-This repository is designed as a comprehensive toolkit for users looking to explore and implement RealSense™ in various contexts and applications.
+This repository serves as a gateway to harness the full potential of RealSense™ across a wide range of contexts and applications.
-We integrate the powerful capabilities of Intel® RealSense™ with a diverse array of functionalities.

 ## A. Build Image and Run Container

-Host machine MUST be linux/arm/v7 architecture.
+The architecture of its each environment is  on the folder name.

 1. Git clone this repo.

-    ```
+    ```bash
     git clone https://github.com/pomelo925/arucoros-realsense.git
     ```

 2. Navigate to `/realsense-arucoros-noetic-arm64 page` (for example) and run the docker image.

-    ```
+    ```bash
     docker compose up
     ```